willowtreeapps/wist/docs/user-guide/rules/no-print.md

 This rule aims to eliminate the possibility of `print` statements being accidentally commited to production code.

 ## Version
-This rule was introduced in Wisteria 1.0.0.
+This rule was introduced in Wist 1.0.0.